NucleusPowered/site-v2/docs/links-and-tokens.md

 ---
 layout: standardheadmd
 title: Documentation Centre
-header: Links & Tokens
+header: Links & Placeholder Tokens
+lead: Learn how to define links and use placeholders in Nucleus.
 type: general
 ---

-In several places in Nucleus, there is the option for links and chat placeholders (what we usually call _tokens_) to be used.
+In several places in Nucleus, there is the option for links and chat placeholders to be used.
 The most obvious places that they can be used is in the `motd.txt` and various info files, but other modules accept them, including broadcasts.

 Modules will include a link to this page where the functionality is supported.